 Another way to liven up wilted lettuce is to trim the butt and put the head in a cup or bowl of water.
 Leave it for a few hours before cutting the butt off, washing in sink and putting in your lettuce box holder.

 Wash the outside of all your melons before placing them in your fridge or on your counter.
 Remember, melons grow sitting on the ground, outside where critters and birds roam and dust blows with the wind.
 Just use hand soap to rub over the melon, rinse thoroughly, dry and place in your fridge or on your counter.

 We harvest our avocados a week before you get them, but still, they are very hard.
 It may take another 7-10 days before they are ready to eat.
 Leave them out on your counter and keep an eye on them.
-When they turn dark and soften, you can put them in your refrigerator or eat them right away.
+When they turn dark and soften, wash with soap and water and put them in your refrigerator or eat them right away.
 We know it would be great to have them almost ripe when you get them, but they are freshly harvested and if you get some every week, just rotate them and you’ll always have ripe fruit ready for that fresh salad.

 Don’t refrigerate your tomatoes.
 Leave them on your counter to ripen.
 They lose their flavor when they get too cold!
 If they come in your box not as red as you would like, leave out on your counter and they will continue to ripen.

 Cilantro will stay fresher longer if you trim the stem ends and wrap wet paper towels around the bottom of the stems, place the bunch into the plastic bag and store in your vegetable crisper.